Dune (novel): Plot

-Two years pass, and Paul's powerful prescience manifests, which confirms to the Fremen that he is their prophesied "Lisan al-Gaib" messiah, a legend planted by the Bene Gesserit's Missionaria Protectiva.
+Two years pass, and Paul's powerful prescience manifests, which confirms to the Fremen that he is their prophesied "Lisan al-Gaib" messiah, a legend planted on Arrakis generations ago by the Bene Gesserit's Missionaria Protectiva.
 Paul embraces his father's belief that the Fremen could be a powerful fighting force to take back Arrakis, but also sees that if he does not control them, their jihad could consume the entire universe.
 Word of the new Fremen leader reaches both the Baron and the Emperor as spice production falls due to their increasingly destructive raids.
 The Baron encourages his brutish nephew Glossu "Beast" Rabban to rule with an iron fist, hoping the contrast with his shrewder nephew Feyd-Rautha will make the latter popular among the people of Arrakis when he eventually replaces Rabban.
 The Emperor, suspecting the Baron of trying to create troops more powerful than the Sardaukar to seize power, sends spies to Arrakis.
 Thufir uses the opportunity to sow seeds of doubt in the Baron about the Emperor's true plans, putting further strain on their alliance.

 Gurney, who survived the Harkonnen coup and became a smuggler, reunites with Paul and Jessica after a Fremen raid on his harvester.
 Believing Jessica to be a traitor, Gurney threatens to kill her but is stopped by Paul.
 Paul did not foresee Gurney's attack and concludes he must increase his prescience by drinking the Water of Life, which is fatal to males.
-Paul falls into unconsciousness for three weeks after drinking the poison, but when he wakes, he has clairvoyance across time and space: he is the Kwisatz Haderach, the ultimate goal of the Bene Gesserit breeding program.
+Paul falls into unconsciousness for three weeks after drinking a single drop of the poison, but when he wakes, he has clairvoyance across time and space: he is the Kwisatz Haderach, the ultimate goal of the Bene Gesserit breeding program.

 Paul senses the Emperor and the Baron are amassing fleets around Arrakis to quell the Fremen rebellion, and prepares the Fremen for a major offensive.
 The Emperor arrives with the Baron on Arrakis.
 The Sardaukar seize a Fremen outpost, killing many, including young Leto, while Alia is captured and taken to the Emperor.
 Under cover of an electric storm, which shorts out the Sardaukar's defensive shields, Paul and the Fremen, riding giant sandworms, destroy the capital's natural rock fortifications with atomics and attack, while Alia assassinates the Baron and escapes.
 The Fremen quickly defeat both the Harkonnen and Sardaukar troops, killing Rabban in the process.
 Thufir is ordered to assassinate Paul, who gives him the opportunity to take anything that Thufir wishes of him.
 Thufir chooses to stab himself with the poisoned needle intended for Paul.